micahshute/github-pull-request-basics-v-000/README.md

 1. You make some changes and you want to send a pull request to their fork `https://github.com/their-user-name/awesome-lab`.
 How do you do this?

-Amazingly, `git` doesn't care whether one repository is the "source" or is "another fork of the source."
+Well, `git` doesn't care whether one repository is the "source" or is "another fork of the source."
 Amazingly, if GitHub were to be wiped off the earth tomorrow, local copies on hundreds of laptops 'round the world are _just as good as the copy that GitHub_ had!
 This is why `git` is called a